gluobe/infrastructure-2.0-workshop/Lab 5 - S3/README.md

 S3 is a service for storing files in a folder like structure.

 1. Go to `Services -> S3`.
 1. Find your bucket.
-We've already created one for you, it should be named `lab-<your_ID>-bucket`.
+We've already created one for you, it should be named `lab-images-bucket-<your_ID>`.
 1. There's (almost) nothing in it!
 That'll soon change, when we upload all our memes to it.

 ### 2. Installing AWSCLI ###